dvolk/ada2025/README.md

 ## Features

 - Create machines from machine templates
+- Run machines as:
+  - docker containers
-- Run machines as docker containers and libvirt virtual machines
+  - libvirt virtual machines
+  - openstack virtual machines
+  all in one unified interface
 - Share machines with other users
 - Copy data from data sources into machines
 - Open desktop in a web browser